Presidential state car (Republic of China): History

 Since the second presidential term of Chen Shui-bian in 2004, the president had been using the BMW 740Li brand.
 In 2016, it was switched to Audi A8L which was delivered in April 2016 ahead of the first presidential term of Tsai Ing-wen.

+Current state car

 Specifications

 The cars were modified with armor plates to be bulletproof.

 Cost

-The car in which the president seats cost approximately NT$24.9 million.
+The 2016 president's car cost approximately NT$24.9 million.

-Accompanying cars costed about NT$31.09 million for nine units which was procured by the National Security Bureau.
-The procurement came after the open tender won by VW Taiwan which outbid Pan German Motors, the official agent of BMW in Taiwan, by NT$3.82 million.
+Nine accompanying cars procured by the National Security Bureau cost about NT$31.09 million, on an open tender won by VW Taiwan which outbid Pan German Motors, the official agent of BMW in Taiwan, by NT$3.82 million.